qibebt-bioinfo/meta-storms/README.md

 Meta-Storms 2 accepts microbiome samples profiled into OTUs (for 16S) or species (for shotgun) or KEGG Orthologies (KO, for both 16S and shotgun).

-To use Meta-Storms 2, all sequences of microbiome samples must be pre-computed and profiled against the Greengenes database (version 13-8) by [Parallel-META 3](https://github.com/qibebt-bioinfo/parallel-meta) (version 3.2 or higher) or [QIIME](http://qiime.org/) (version 1.9.1).
-Then the profiling results will be used as input to Meta-Storms 2.

 ### OTU (for 16S sequences)

 16S rRNA amplicon sequences can be picked into OTUs against GreenGenes 13-8 (97% level) reference by [Parallel-META 3](https://github.com/qibebt-bioinfo/parallel-meta) (recommended) or [QIIME](http://qiime.org/).
 For a give sequence file (FASTA or FASTQ format, eg. sample1.fa), OTUs can be profiled from 16S sequences in the three alternative methods: